SamuelChua/Wifi-Cam/README.md

 - Hardware/Tools used
 - Software
 - Python Programs
+- Running the program

 ## Hardware/Software Tools Used
 ### USRP Software Defined Radio
-The USRP B205 Mini-i is a SDR designed by Ettus Research which has a Frequency range: 70 MHz – 6 GHz and up to 56 MHz of instantaneous Bandwidth
+The USRP B205 Mini-i is a SDR designed by Ettus Research which has a Frequency range: 70 MHz – 6 GHz and up to 56 MHz of instantaneous Bandwidth.
+Using SDR technologies can allow me to easily configure to the requirements I'm looking to detect Wifi signals
 <img src="https://user-images.githubusercontent.com/9492646/168749479-fe65405c-384f-4492-9fda-59c76cafda7e.jpg" width="400">

-Yagi Antenna
+### Yagi Antenna
+The 2.4GHz Yagi Antenna is a directional antenna which has a good front-to-back ratio of 16dB to minimise unwanted signals.
 <img src ="https://user-images.githubusercontent.com/9492646/168747625-059d9247-391d-4e11-9860-cb122a4c1f6c.png" width="400">

-https://www.farnell.com/datasheets/1580319.pdf
-https://shopee.sg/-2-4GHz-13DBI-15DBI-Yagi-WLAN-WiFi-Wireless-Antenna-for-Router-i.182364102.16345522237
+Here are some links to the datasheet of the antenna https://www.farnell.com/datasheets/1580319.pdf https://shopee.sg/-2-4GHz-13DBI-15DBI-Yagi-WLAN-WiFi-Wireless-Antenna-for-Router-i.182364102.16345522237